 Wherever there is rain, there is the potential for flooding – which is just about everywhere.
 This can include flash flooding, home flooding, or both, and some areas will experience it more often than others.
 But according to FEMA, statistics have shown that floods are the most expensive and common natural disaster in the United States.
-But unfortunately, we cannot prevent them from occurring altogether; we can only do our best to prepare for and repair the damage to the property.
+But unfortunately, we cannot prevent them from occurring altogether; we can only do our best to prepare to perform professional flood damage cleanup for the property.

 It is important to be aware of the potential damages that can occur to all building materials, including drywall, carpeting, floorboards, appliances, clothing, and more.
 But the damage does not stop here; the combination of excess moisture, bacteria, and soiled organic building materials will allow for mold and mildew to grow, increasing both time and money spent in repair costs.

 If you have already experienced a flood in your home, don’t hesitate to contact an emergency flood cleanup company as soon as possible.
 The technicians at ServiceMaster by Restoration Contractors are both licensed and experienced to provide flood cleanup services in the northeastern Indiana area.
 They are available 24/7, arrive within 2 hours of your initial call, and work efficiently and effectively to prevent additional damage during the restoration process.

 If you have not experienced a flood yet, it is important to take all necessary steps in preventing your building materials and personal materials from sustaining as much damage as possible.
 This doesn’t mean that you should be concerned every time it rains, rather, just be cautious and protect your valuables.
 With that, here are some flood preparation tips on what you can do before the big storm.

 - Turn off the electricity.
 This is the most important step you can take to protect the safety of you and everyone else on the property.
 The water may compromise the electrical system, but at least everyone will be safe.